 However, when it comes to the variety of choices, Changelly comes on top - the company offers its users more than a hundred different altcoins to choose from when it comes to cryptocurrency trading.

 As you can probably see, it isn’t easy to compare Changelly VS Shapeshift - both of these platforms have their strengths and shortcomings.

 If after reading this Changelly VS Shapeshift comparison you think that security truly is the most important factor, then Changelly would be the logical choice for you.
 On the other hand, ever since ShapeShift has dealt with the internal-breach hacking situation, they have yet to suffer another similar event.

 In addition to that, they have eliminated the whole “no personal information” stick and are now asking people to sign up if they want to make a transaction.
 This could be a good example that they have started to take things seriously and have brushed up their game.

 Furthermore, if Changelly’s “fiat currency exchange” issue didn’t scare you, the platform is a very decent option for people looking to trade multiple different cryptocurrencies.
 Changelly has established its name and is already seen as a reputable cryptocurrency exchange company.

-Well, this has been the “Changelly vs Shapeshift Comparison” tutorial.
+Well, this has been the “Changelly VS Shapeshift Comparison” tutorial.
 I hope it was useful for you, and that now you have a better understanding of these two crypto exchange platforms!
-In case you want to look further, I'd truly recommend checking out Coinbase or Binance.
+In case you want to look further, I'd truly recommend checking out Binance, Coinbase, Kraken, or KuCoin.